dewynl/msc-ai-capstone-project/docs/course-materials/project-proposal-revised-2025-05-31.md

 Bengio, Y., Louradour, J., Collobert, R. and Weston, J. (2009) 'Curriculum learning', *Proceedings of the 26th Annual International Conference on Machine Learning*, pp. 41-48.

-Bhowmick, A.K., Jagmohan, A., Vempaty, A., Dey, P., Hall, L., Hartman, J., Kokku, R. and Maheshwari, H. (2023) 'Automating Question Generation from Educational Text', *SGAI Conference*.
+Bhowmick, A.K., Jagmohan, A., Vempaty, A., Dey, P., Hall, L., Hartman, J., Kokku, R. and Maheshwari, H. (2023) 'Automating question generation from educational text', *Proceedings of the 43rd SGAI International Conference on Artificial Intelligence*.

 Du, X., Shao, J. and Cardie, C. (2017) 'Learning to Ask: Neural Question Generation for Reading Comprehension', *Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics*.